 Unfortunately, other than using an underwater camera there is no way of telling this!
 My advice would be to focus on the clear spots where you are catching more if you don’t have a camera but that’s pretty obvious anyway!

 2 – Most natural food is dark coloured

-If you look at my range of hook baits you’ll see a wide range of colours to use.
-Some of these are much better suited to be used on waters where naturals are present.
+Some baits are much better suited to waters where naturals are present.
 Personally, my go-to bait is a white popup or wafter on a lot of waters, I like how it stands out and the carp can’t miss it.
 After reviewing all the footage I’d say that could be the worst choice of bait on this type of water.

 In general, the foods the carp are eating are brown coloured or red colour.
 The darker colours are more like the larvae and the mites and the red as the worms and there is one small red mite that swims around usual within a foot of the bottom.
 I have not seen anything white or yellow or a washed-out colour in my filming.

-To work from this I have started to use darker hook baits, like my yeast extract popups as they are a closer reflection on what is already in their diet.
-This has been the same with baiting up areas, I have gone from the yellow pineapple & butyric range to the yeast boilie which is my darkest and I have glugged them in the matching dark boilie glug.
-I’ve been baiting up with crumbed down glugged boilies in PVA mesh as most in vertebra are small.
+To work from this I have started to use darker hook baits in these types of lakes.
+This has been the same with baiting up areas, I have gone from yellow baits to much darker baits and I have glugged them in the matching dark boilie glug.
+I’ve been baiting up with crumbed down glugged boilies in PVA mesh as most invertebrae are small.

 3 – Nothing is a uniform shape!